 In addition to our core subjects, fifth graders have the option to join Chorus or Band.
 They also participate in physical education, and art and music education.
 Fifth grade is a very busy place!

 Elementary School students also have an opportunity to participate in a number of additional activities outside of the regular classroom.
-Time is provided in the schedule for Art, Music, and Physical Education.
-Additionally, students needing extra help in preparing for PSSA may visit Reading and Math Specialists through our Title I program.
+Time is provided in the schedule for Art, Library, Music, and Physical Education.
+Additionally, students needing extra support may work with Reading and Math Specialists through our Title I program.

 The elementary years are precious years in the world of Art.
 During these years children are open to experimentation and trying new things, which is a necessity in Art making and later on in life.
 This is the time to encourage creativity and thinking “outside the box” to help prepare our children for the future.

 I strive to allow the students to experience working with as many different materials as possible, from a pencil and paper to sculptural materials.
 I also incorporate skills such as reading, writing and math whenever possible to give the students a well rounded experience in the arts.
 This also helps the students to gain a better understanding of how intertwined, and important, all of the subjects that they study are.
 By putting an emphasis on effort I hope to instill the importance of hard work along with creative problem solving to be carried on with the students into the future.

 The school library program serves not only to foster a love of reading but also to cultivate lifelong learning.
 Fannett-Metal has a library collection that offers a wide selection of books and reference materials for all grades and reading levels.
 Students visit the library with their homeroom one day per week.
 Each week during their scheduled library class, students’ learning focuses on essential library skills, including library rules, book care, allocation and use of library materials, as well as information literacy skills.
 After the lesson, students browse the library to select and sign out books.
 Lower grades are permitted to sign out two books and higher grades are permitted to sign out five books.